 In this article, we’ll explore how website tracking works and whether or not VPNs can protect your privacy.
 Read on to find out when, how, and who can track your internet activity and how this concerns VPNs.
 And finally, you will get the answer to the question ‘What does a VPN hide from you?’

 Why Do I Need to Use a VPN?

 There are many reasons why you might want to use a VPN.
 One wants to stay anonymous online, and another wants to avoid censorship.
 But there are some key reasons to use VPN:

 But despite all the benefits of VPNs, one of the main concerns people have about VPNs is: can they be used to track your activity?
 The short answer is yes.
 There are some ways in which you can be tracked even when you’re using a VPN.
+But it doesn’t make using a VPN dangerous and insecure.
 However, it’s essential to understand how it works and what you can do to protect yourself.
-And even regardless of this fact, it doesn’t make using a VPN dangerous and insecure.

 Who Can Track My Internet Activity?